nat-n/poethepoet/README.rst

     serve.script = "myapp:run"
     serve.env = { PORT = "9001" }

 Notice this example uses deep keys which can be more convenient but aren't as well supported by some toml implementations.

 The above example can be modified to only set the `PORT` variable if it is not already set by replacing the last line with the following:

 .. code-block:: toml

-    serve.env.PORT.default "9001"
+    serve.env.PORT.default = "9001"

-You can also specify an env file (with bashlike syntax) to load per task like so:
+You can also specify an env file (with bash-like syntax) to load per task like so:

 .. code-block:: bash